Talisman (Alpha Flight): Fictional character biography

 Alongside Alpha Flight, she later fought the rest of the Great Beasts.
 She was captured by the original Omega Flight and became trapped in the void within Shaman's mystic pouch.
 She was rescued by the Beyonder and subsequently quit Alpha Flight.
 Her natural arrogance magnified by her newfound powers as well as the Coronet of Enchantment's influence, and with her bitterness toward her father rekindled — both by his failure to tell her about the coronet and his failure to save her from being consumed by the Void within his medicine pouch — Talisman became corrupted by her powers.
 She took the impending birth of fellow Alphan Snowbird's first child as her opportunity for revenge on him.
 She commanded the spirits to lead Shaman to a place of power required for the birth that was also a place of death, intending to let the malevolent spirit trapped there to defeat her father before saving the day herself.
 However, the spirit trapped there had never truly died, and so was beyond her power to bind.
 Possessing Snowbird's baby and calling himself Pestilence, the malevolent entity attacked Alpha Flight and tore the coronet from Talisman's brow, thus restoring Elizabeth's humanity.
 However, in the continuing battle, Shaman donned the coronet, claiming the name and powers of Talisman, and forced Pestilence to flee.

-Several months later, Elizabeth was sent a dream by Snowbird about the Dreamqueen.
-Elizabeth learned that she still had her powers.
-She regained the coronet from Shaman and her power as Talisman, and she aided Alpha Flight during a confrontation with the Dreamqueen.
-She then fought Llan the Sorcerer.
-With Alpha Flight, she fought the illusory "super heroes" on the Dreamqueen's world.
-She exorcised a demon serving Llan from a child.
-She brought together Aurora, Purple Girl, Laura Dean, and Goblyn to find Northstar.
-Talisman's spirit traveled back in time to learn about her incarnation as Nahita of the Tribe of the Moon, and her first defeat of Llan.
-She defeated Llan with the aid of Doctor Strange and Alpha and Gamma Flights.
-Some time later, Elizabeth was attacked and injured by the second Omega Flight, and she was forced to release the Ska'r.
-She directed Gamma Flight in defeating the Ska'r, and she joined the new Beta Flight.